About

 Working together

-Through my advisory practice, I work with founders and leadership teams who are scaling and whose systems are starting to crack under the weight of their own success.
+Through my advisory practice, Peepul Tree Products, I work with SaaS founders between $500K and $5M ARR who've proven the product works but can't get the go-to-market, engineering, data, or operating systems to keep pace.
 The work usually looks like fractional CTO leadership, GTM engineering, or operational transformation, depending on what's actually broken.
 My advisory practice operates as Peepul Tree Products.

 If that sounds like your situation, there's a page for that.